shan-ali/kubernetes-the-hard-way/docs/10-tls-bootstrapping-kubernetes-workers.md

 resolvConf: "/run/systemd/resolve/resolv.conf"
 runtimeRequestTimeout: "15m"
 rotateCertificates: true
+serverTLSBootstrap: true
+registerNode: true
 EOF
 ```

-> Note: We are not specifying the certificate details - tlsCertFile and tlsPrivateKeyFile - in this file
+- We are not specifying the certificate details - tlsCertFile and tlsPrivateKeyFile - in this file
+- rotateCertificates - enables `client` certificate rotation.
+The Kubelet will request a new certificate from the certificates.k8s.io API.
+This requires an approver to approve the certificate signing requests.
+- serverTLSBootstrap - enables `server` certificate bootstrap.
+Instead of self signing a serving certificate, the Kubelet will request a certificate from the 'certificates.k8s.io' API.
+This requires an approver to approve the certificate signing requests (CSR).
+This is needed to create a certificate with group `system:node` for the Node Authorizer.

 ## Step 6 Configure Kubelet Service